Discover the stirrup and its importance in history

 So what do we know?
 The clay army of ancient Chinese emperor Qin Shi Huang included several horses, but their carriers lacked stirrups.
 In ancient India in 200 BC, barefoot knights wore stirrups on their big toes.
 These primary stirrups feature a small leather ring through which the rider can provide minimal stability to each of the big toes.
 However, the big toe stirrup will not be suitable for riders in hot weather, nor will it be beneficial for riders who have laid in the meadows of Central Asia or Western China.

-Interestingly, a small Cornelius engraving of Kushan shows a rider wearing hooks or stirrups in the form of a platform; They don’t surround the foot like modern stirrups, rather, surround it with a kind of footstool.
+Interestingly, a small Cornelius engraving of Kushan shows a rider wearing hooks or stirrups in the form of a platform; They don’t surround the foot like modern stirrups, but rather, surround it with a kind of footstool.
 This interesting inscription indicates that horse riders in Central Asia may have used safety stirrups around 100 BC, but this is the only representation of the area, so more evidence is needed to conclude that stirrups were used earlier in Central Asia.

-The passengers are in a modern style
+The Passengers are in a Modern Style

 The oldest representation of a stirrup covered in a modern style is the image of a porcelain horse buried in the Chinese tomb of the First Jin Dynasty near Nanjing.
-The stirrups are triangular in shape and can be seen on either side of the horse, but since they are a stylized figure, it is impossible to pinpoint further details about the construction of the stirrups.
+The stirrups are triangular and can be seen on either side of the horse, but since they are stylized figures, it is impossible to pinpoint further details about the construction of the stirrups.
 Fortunately, a burial near Anang, China from the same date gives us a true example of a stirrup.
 The deceased was buried with a full set of equipment for the horse, including a bronze stirrup gilded in the shape of a circle.

 The oldest abutments we have date back to the tomb of Feng Sufu, who died in 415 AD.
 Prince Yan was the northern Koguryeo Kingdom.
-Feng stirrup very complicated.
-The round top of each stirrup was made of curved pieces of mulberry wood, covered with gilded bronze sheets on the outer surfaces, and iron sheets lacquered on the inside, where Feng’s feet were. .
+Feng stirrup is very complicated.
+The round top of each stirrup was made of curved pieces of mulberry wood, covered with gilded bronze sheets on the outer surfaces, and iron sheets lacquered on the inside, where Feng’s feet were.

-Stirrups arrive in Europe
+Stirrups Arrive in Europe

 Meanwhile, European horse riders were able to do without the stirrup until the fifth century.
 The introduction of this idea (which earlier generations of European historians attributed to the Franks rather than Asia) allowed for the development of heavy cavalry.
 Without stirrups, European knights could not assemble their horses in heavy armor.
-In fact, the European Middle Ages would have been very different were it not for this simple Asian invention.
+The European Middle Ages would have been very different were it not for this simple Asian invention.

 Where does this take us?
 How did the Parthians in ancient Persia drive their saddles and fly their bows with Persians if there were no passengers?

-Did Attila Hun really bring the stirrup to Europe?
+Did Attila Hun bring the stirrup to Europe?
 Or are the Huns able to instill fear in the hearts of all Eurasians with their skills in horses and archery, even when traveling without passengers?
-There is no evidence that the Huns actually used this technology.
+There is no evidence that the Huns used this technology.
 Until new evidence is discovered, the question remains in the air, but the truth is that it is an invention that changed human history.

 Christophe Rude